Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Examples and obstructions beyond the Brauer class

 \begin{proof} Apply Theorem~\ref{thm:P1-bipartite-reducibility} with $d_A=d_B=2$.
 In the $2\times 2$ case, an additive decomposition of the multiset $\{a_m\}$ is equivalent to the ``parallelogram'' condition $a_1+a_4=a_2+a_3$ (after ordering).
 The explicit $F,G$ are obtained by the constructive choice explained in the statement. \end{proof}

 \begin{remark} Even though $\beta=0\in \Br_{(2,2)}(\PP^1)$ (so some representative admits a subsystem structure), Corollary~\ref{cor:P1-22-criterion} shows that many split representatives do not.
 For example, the splitting types $(0,0,1,1)$ satisfy $0+1=0+1$ and are $(2,2)$--reducible, whereas $(0,0,0,1)$ fail the condition and are not $(2,2)$--reducible.
-Thus, already over $\PP^1$ the existence of entanglement geometry is controlled by the finer $\PGL_n$--torsor class, not by the Brauer class alone. \end{remark}
+Thus, already over $\PP^1$ the existence of entanglement geometry is controlled by the isomorphism class of the torsor under $\PGL_n$, not by the Brauer class alone. \end{remark}

 \begin{example}[An explicit split example on $\mathbb P^1$ for $\mathbf d=(2,2)$] Let $X=\PP^1_k$, $n=4$, and $\mathbf d=(2,2)$.

 \textbf{(i) $(2,2)$--reducible.} Take $E_{\mathrm{red}}:=\cO^{\oplus 2}\oplus \cO(1)^{\oplus 2}$, so that $a_1+a_4=a_2+a_3$ holds and $\PP(E_{\mathrm{red}})$ is $(2,2)$--reducible by Corollary~\ref{cor:P1-22-criterion}.